jbrunton/clean-arch-katas/katas/game-of-life.md

 ## Task 3: Render cell deaths

-Add an additional rendering frame between turns to animate the deaths of cells.
+Render an additional 'frame' between turns to animate the deaths of cells, so that changes are more obvious to the eye.
 The below examples show two frames for a single turn, with the dying cells shown first with a `◌`.
 ```
 turn 3
 ◌ ● ● ● ● ● ● ● ◌